1) Purpose and Scope

 ADRA seeks to ensure that all personal information collected and stored in its files and database systems is correct and accurate.
 Individuals may at any time request access to, or correction of, the personal information ADRA holds by contacting us on the details set out below.
 ADRA will endeavour to meet or advise of the outcome of such a request within 30 days of receipt of that request.

 G) Enquiries and complaints

 For any privacy enquiries, issues or concerns, including a complaint that ADRA has breached the Australian Privacy Principles, contact us via the details set out below:

 PO Box 129

 Fax: +61 2 9489 7790

 We may request that you make any complaint in writing.
-ADRA will investigate any complaint and will notify you of the making of a decision in relation to your complaint as soon as is practicable after it has been made.
-An unresolved complaint may be made to the Office of the Australian Information Commissioner (visit oaic.gov.au for further information).
+ADRA will notify you of the making of a decision in relation to your complaint as soon as is practicable after it has been made.
+A complaint may also be made to the Office of the Australian Information Commissioner (visit oaic.gov.au for further information).